kanchen/log_analyzer/README.md

 ## Typical usage

 ### Process a log file and presnt the result on the console screen
-The following command process the log file data/sample.log and presents the result on the stdout
+The following command process the log file **data/sample.log** and presents the result on the stdout

 `./analyzer.rb -l data/sample.log`

 ![Alt text](/data/regular-screen.jpg?raw=true "Result Screenshot")

 ### Process a log file and output the result to a file
-The following command process the log file data/sample.log and outputs the result to data/results.txt file
+The following command process the log file **data/sample.log**, and outputs the result to **data/results.txt** file.
+The screenshot uses
+**cat data/results.tx** to show the result.

 `./analyzer.rb --log-file data/sample.log --output-file data/results.txt`

 ![Alt text](/data/output-file.jpg?raw=true "Result Screenshot")

 ### Process in verbose mode
-The --versose or -v command switch can be used to turn on verbose mode.
+The **--versose** or **-v** command switch can be used to turn on verbose mode.
 The following two commands perform exactly the same as above cases excpet it outputs additional information to stdout

 `./analyzer.rb -l data/sample.log -v`